nmlynch94/com.darkanddarker.DaD/README.md

 # Installation Methods (This is not available on Flathub due to them not allowing Wine applications)
 ### Release Bundle (easiest)
 - Here is a one liner to make sure all dependencies are installed and also install the latest release.
 This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
-Winetricks is installing dependencies.
-It'll be faster subsequent times.
-Run from the cli `flatpak run com.darkanddarker.DaD` after the below command if you want to see progress.
+Winetricks is installing dependencies and it's installing the dependencies from the blacksmith installer exe.
 - Known Issues:
   - Closing the launcher only works if you right click -> exit on the task bar, and then wait several seconds.
 Clicking the 'x' freezes the client.
-  - During installation, you MUST select a location in your C drive.
-I recommend in users\Public\Desktop.
   - During installation, the installer never finishes when it's full.
 Once it's full, closing and reopening resolves this.
   - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
 ```